-Securities Lending Transactions: The State Treasurer lends securities to broker-dealers and other entities for collateral that will be returned for the same securities in the future.
+The State Treasurer lends securities to broker-dealers and other entities for collateral that will be returned for the same securities in the future.
 The State Treasurer has, through a Securities Lending Agreement, authorized Deutsche Bank AG to lend the State Treasurer's securities to broker-dealers and banks pursuant to a form of loan agreement.

-During fiscal year 2016 Deutsche Bank AG lent U.S. Agency securities and U.S. Treasury securities and received as collateral U.S. dollar denominated cash.
+During fiscal year 2017, Deutsche Bank AG lent U.S. Agency securities and U.S. Treasury securities and received as collateral U.S. dollar denominated cash.
 Borrowers were required to deliver collateral for each loan equal to at least 100% of the aggregate fair value of the loaned securities.
 Loans are marked to market daily.
 If the fair value of collateral falls below 100%, the borrower must provide additional collateral to raise the fair value to 100%.

-The State Treasurer did not impose any restrictions on loan amounts of available and eligible securities during fiscal year 2016.
+The State Treasurer did not impose any restrictions during fiscal year 2017 on the amount of the loans of available, eligible securities.
 In the event of borrower default, Deutsche Bank AG provides the State Treasurer with counterparty default indemnification.
 In addition, Deutsche Bank AG is obligated to indemnify the State Treasurer if Deutsche Bank AG loses any securities, collateral or investments of the State Treasurer in Deutsche Bank AG's custody.
-Moreover, there were no losses during fiscal year 2016 resulting from a default of the borrowers or Deutsche Bank AG.
+There were no losses during fiscal year 2017 resulting from a default of the borrowers or Deutsche Bank AG.